-The Thematic Plan advising track in Global Studies is an interdisciplinary individualized study plan that combines the Liberal Studies core courses with elective courses relevant to Global Studies.
+The advising track in Global Studies is an interdisciplinary individualized study plan that combines the Liberal Studies core courses with elective courses relevant to Global Studies.
 It is suitable for students interested in careers or advanced study in areas that require an understanding of global systems, processes, and culture.

 Students will complete the Liberal Studies core courses and select their elective courses from at least two of the three areas of Liberal Studies: the arts and humanities, the social sciences, and the natural sciences.
-Students also complete a research project either through the Senior Research Seminar (LBST 482) or independent study on a topic in interdisciplinary global studies (499).
+Students also complete a research project either through the Interdisciplinary Thematic Research Seminar (LBST 482) or independent study on a topic in interdisciplinary global studies (499).

 For more information contact Professor Saul Tobias at email@example.com.

 Interdisciplinary Thematic Research Seminar (LBST 482) or 499: Independent Study Project in Global Studies (3 units)

 Global Studies Elective Courses (18 units)

 Your advisor will help you select from a wide range of possible courses outside the Liberal Studies Department that are suitable for your study plan.
 A few examples of possible courses:

 Arts and Humanities (Choose at least two courses)

 ART462 Latin American Art from 1800 to the 1950s